Exhibitor Appointed Contractor (EAC) Registration

 EACs are required to follow strict guidelines regarding union jurisdictions.
 They may hire their own union personnel to perform labor; however, EACs may not do work that is designated as “exclusive” per the building regulations.
 Visit our vendors page for details.

-In addition to registering with Show Management, EACs must be licensed to work in the Las Vegas Convention Center (LVCC) and display their current ESCA badge onsite at all times (page 57 of the LVCC Building User’s Manual).
+In addition to registering with Show Management, EACs must be licensed to work in the Javits Center and display their current ESCA badge onsite at all times.

-EACs must comply with all Show rules and regulations, labor union regulations and the Las Vegas Convention Center Building User’s Manual, and they accept appropriate liability for any negligent actions.
+EACs must comply with all Show rules and regulations, labor union regulations and the Javits center Policies, and they accept appropriate liability for any negligent actions.
 All lifts and manpower must be provided by Freeman.
 The use of motorized lifting equipment and mechanical material handling equipment (such as mechanical scooters and carts) by Exhibitors and EACs is prohibited.

 Registered EACs are allowed access to the Exhibit Halls during move-in and move-out only.
-For morning and evening access on Show days, they must obtain a Booth Maintenance Pass from the Show Management Office (C102, Central Hall).
-EACs are allowed access to the Halls during move-out, starting at 5 p.m. on Wednesday.
+For morning and evening access on Show days, they must obtain a Booth Maintenance Pass from the Show Management Office (1E16).
+EACs are allowed access to the Hall during move-out, starting at 5 p.m. on Thursday.

 Solicitation on the Show Floor is strictly prohibited.
 Any EAC engaged in this is activity, including the distribution of promotional literature, will be removed from the Show Floor.